haddocking/haddock3-user-manual/src/modules/topology.md

 HADDOCK3 supports various cyclisation options:

-1) Through a peptide bond - defined at the molecule level (see below) through the `cyclicpept` parameter.
+1) Through a peptide bond - defined at the molecule level (see below).
+Only checked if the `cyclicpept` parameter is set to `true`.
-2) Through an N-acetylated N-terminus to CYS bond - automatically checked for using the distance cutoff defined by the `acecys_dist` parameter (default 4Å).
+2) Through an N-acetylated N-terminus to CYS bond detected using a minumum distance cutoff defined by the `acecys_dist` parameter (default 4Å).
+Only checked if the `cyclicpept` parameter is set to `true`
 3) Through disulphide bonds.
 These are automatically detected using a distance cutoff of 2.2Å, which can be changed with the `disulphide_dist` parameter in the `topoaa` module.

 #### Parameters specific to each molecule